MadLittleMods/zig-ocr-neural-network/README.md

 [...]
 ```

-To run a basic graphable dataset example that we can visualize, you can use the
+### Other examples

+#### Simple animal example

+This is a small dataset that I made up to test the neural network.
+There are only 2
+arbitrary features (x and y) where the labeled data points (fish and goat) occupy
+distinct parts of the graph.
+Since there are only 2 input features (which means 2
+dimensions), we can easily graph the neural network's decision/classification boundary.
+It's a good way to visualize the neural network and see how it evolves while training.

-`simple_xy_animal_sample_main.zig` example which produces an image called
+This example produces an image called `simple_xy_animal_graph.ppm` every 1,000 epochs
-`simple_xy_animal_graph.ppm` every 1,000 epochs showing the classification boundary.
+showing the decision/classification boundary.

 ```sh
 $ zig build run-simple_xy_animal_sample